ChileBob/YcashExplorer/README.md

 # YcashExplorer
-Ycash Block Explorer

-This is still very much under development - no code to share yet so this git exists just to collect feedback & bugs.
+This is still under development - no code to share yet so this git exists just to collect feedback & bugs.

 The prototype can be found at https://explorer.ycash.cl